 Wild birds need the best possible territory for feeding, mating, and raising young, and they claim that territory in a variety of ways.
 This type of bird behavior can be valuable for birders to understand, because knowing how birds claim territory will help birders understand the great lengths birds go to in order to raise their families.

-Birds choose a territory because it can meet their needs for food, water, shelter and nesting sites.
+Birds choose a territory because it can meet their needs for food, water, shelter, and nesting sites.
 The size of the territory will vary by species and what those needs are, including how sociable birds can be.
 Some bird species need large territories with little competition, while other birds have much more communal needs and are more apt to share territory with larger flocks.
 The size of a bird's territory can also vary from year to year depending on how viable and productive the land is.
 In a year when there are excellent food sources, for example, a bird may claim less territory than in years when food is scarce.

 The amount of aggression birds show defending their territory also varies based on the species and their interaction with one another.
 An American robin, for example, will chase away other robins from its territory, but it won't mind a white-breasted nuthatch sharing the same space because the two species do not compete for food sources and are not bothering one another.